elesto-dao/elesto/docs/Explanation/ADR/adr-001-docs-structure.md

 - Consistency: Each type of documentation is written in a consistent style
 - Scoped: Documentation is scoped to a specific use case; for example, a tutorial can provide links but does not include technical content that describes why the software works, a tutorial teaches how to use it

-Additional Documentation non-functional use cases include:
+Additional documentation non-functional use cases include:

-- Technical content SHOULD BE as close to the code as reasonably practicable and strive to use the docs as code workflow
+- Technical content SHOULD BE as close to the code as reasonably practicable and strive to use the docs-as-code workflow
 - Technical content SHOULD BE generated from code as much as possible
 - Technical content SHOULD USE a consistent format
 - Technical content SHOULD BE useable from within the repository
-- Technical content COULD HAVE an automatic process that converts the content to a website based on [Read The Docs](https://readthedocs.com/), [Gitbook](https://www.gitbook.com/), or other suitable hosting systems
+- Technical content SHOULD HAVE an automatic process that converts the content to a website based on [Read The Docs](https://readthedocs.com/), [GitBook](https://www.gitbook.com/), or other suitable hosting systems

 ## Decision

 To address the use cases outlined in the context, this ADR proposes the following decisions:

-- Use GitHub as primary content management [https://github.com/elesto-dao/elesto](https://github.com/elesto-dao/elesto)
+- Use GitHub as the primary content management [https://github.com/elesto-dao/elesto](https://github.com/elesto-dao/elesto)
 - Use Markdown and LaTeX to deliver research publications

 Given that GitHub will form the content management system, we propose the following structure:

 ### Structure

-The documentation structure shall use as much as possible a content structure similar to the [Divio user cases](https://documentation.divio.com/introduction/).
+The documentation structure uses as much as possible a content structure similar to the [Divio user cases](https://documentation.divio.com/introduction/).

 |                       | Tutorials                       | How-to guides                        | Reference               | Explanation                        |
 | --------------------- | ------------------------------- | ------------------------------------ | ----------------------- | ---------------------------------- |